 Life coaching blended beautifully with medicine and influenced how I show up for my patients and their families.
 I learned how to engage without feeling drained.
 Life became a journey of continual learning and experiencing and engaging and learning some more.

-My earliest client was a mom with a history of previous pregnancy losses, who now gave birth to her daughter at 29 weeks gestation.
+One client was a mom with a history of previous pregnancy losses, who gave birth to her daughter at 29 weeks gestation.
 Her experience was masked by her previous losses.
 Through coaching she learned the power of release and how to powerfully engage in her life again.

 I created and facilitated NICU 101: Parents as Partners Support Group at the local hospital and presented at parenting expos about the NICU experience.